friendywill/cv/README.md

 #### Docker Deploy

-To deploy this website for local development, just run:
+To deploy this website for a quick deployment.

 ```bash
 docker build -t cv-website .